 What Does the MTHFR Gene Do?

-The MTHFR gene instructs the body to make an enzyme necessary to convert vitamin B9 into a usable form.
+The MTHFR gene instructs the body to make an enzyme necessary to convert vitamin B9 (folic acid) into a usable form.
 This enzyme is also important in the process of converting homocysteine into methionine — an amino acid the body needs for growth and metabolism.
 Methylation, a process involving a methyl group activating an enzyme, is also associated with the MTHFR gene.
 Proper methylation enables the body to detoxify toxic metals, toxins, and other wastes more efficiently.

 Effects on the Human Body